 - a) Issue in stages over a period of 34 months a total of 12 million common shares of the Company pro-rata to the shareholders of BVI, and incur exploration expenditures on the WAMA Project in stages totalling at least \$11.5 million.
-Of these expenditures, the Company must spend during an initial 120 day period ("Initial Phase") a minimum of \$500,000 on evaluation exploration work, including drill-testing, after which the Company will decide if it wishes to continue making the prescribed share issuances and exploration expenditures to complete the acquisition of BVI and the WAMA Project; - b) Assume, subject to certain conditions, US\$9.1 million of debt (the "Debt") currently owing by WAMA to its principal shareholder (the "Debt Holder").
+Of these expenditures, the Company must spend during an initial 120 day period (subsequent to June 30, 2017, extended to 140 days) ("Initial Phase") a minimum of \$500,000 on evaluation exploration work, including drill-testing, after which the Company will decide if it wishes to continue making the prescribed share issuances and exploration expenditures to complete the acquisition of BVI and the WAMA Project; - b) Assume, subject to certain conditions, US\$9.1 million of debt (the "Debt") currently owing by WAMA to its principal shareholder (the "Debt Holder").
 The Debt will become payable by the Company only upon the definition by the Company of a minimum Mineral Resource prepared in a manner consistent with current definitions and requirements as set out by CIM and Canadian National Instrument 43-101 ("Minimum Resource") of 1.5 million ounces of gold at a minimum grade of 2.0 g/t gold on the WAMA Project.
 The Debt would be repaid partly in cash and partly in common shares of the Company.
-The Company will initially make a secured cash loan of US\$500,000 to the Debt Holder (loaned subsequent to March 31, 2017), toward payment of the Debt, but this loan is to be reimbursed should the Company not opt to proceed beyond the Initial Phase; and
+The Company will initially make a secured non-interest bearing cash loan of \$664,450 (US\$500,000) to the Debt Holder (loaned during the period ended June 30, 2017), toward payment of the Debt, but this loan is to be repaid should the Company not opt to proceed beyond the Initial Phase; and - c) Issue warrants (the "Warrants") entitling the Debt Holder to purchase up to 6.0 million common shares of the Company exercisable for a period of five years at a price of \$1.00 per share, to be exercisable (i) as to 50% at such time as the Company has completed its acquisition of 100% of BVI and has established the Minimum Resource, and (ii) as to 100% at such time as the Company has completed its acquisition of BVI and has established a Mineral Resource prepared in a manner consistent with current definitions and requirements as set out by CIM and Canadian National Instrument 43-101 of at least 2.0 million ounces of gold at a minimum grade of 2.0 g/t gold.